database not cleaned when removing a repository

 Anyway, r1666 should fix it.
 Deletion is now done using 2 raw sql queries.
 Before that, one query was done for each changeset.

-#6 Updated by Thomas Capricelli about 10 years ago
+#6 Updated by Thomas Capricelli over 10 years ago

 - Target version deleted (